Objective: To compare the knowledge of mothers on food contamination in the home between the

-Answers about food contamination in the home, comparing mothers or caregivers of Peru and Costa Rica
+that knowledge of food contamination in the home are different in mothers of Peru and Costa Rica,

 Authors: Lozada Urbano, Michelle; Miranda, Doris; Requena-Marcos, Lucy Sonia; Caro Soto, Carina; Gallegos Vergara, Clara; Xirinachs Salazar, Yanira